SaveliyKolesnikov/EWork/README.md

 About
 ------------
-Freelancing platform is a platform where users are able to find work in almost any field, making it ideal for anyone that is looking for extra work.
+EWork is a platform where users can find a work in almost any field.
+It's a perfect choice for anyone who is looking for an extra work.

 1) Roles: